CADWRDeltaModeling/deltacd/docsrc/usage.rst

 DETAW
 -----

-To run DETAW, navigate into a directory with input files, and launch the model in a command line interface as the following.
+To run DETAW, navigate into a directory with input files, and launch the model in a command line interface similar to the following with your input file.
+This assumes that DeltaCD is installed to your Python environment and readily available in your command line interface.

 ..  code-block:: bash

     detaw detaw_dsm2.yaml

+DCD
+---

+To run DCD, navigate into a directory with input files, and launch the model in a command line interface similar to the following with your input file.
+This assumes that DeltaCD is installed to your Python environment and readily available in your command line interface.

+..  code-block:: bash

+    dcd dcd_dsm2.yaml